joemoose/psiops/docs/combat.md

 ## Combat Sequence

-Once combat begins, the game follows a set framework for each combat round:
+Once combat begins, the game proceeds through a fixed sequence of events:

 1. Roll initiative to determine whether you can act in the first round of combat.
 2. If you can act in the first round: